davidclough/node/_documents/javascript-guide/javascript-guide.md

       done(function (r1, r2, r3, r4, r5) {
         console.log("All functions completed.");
         var totalOfAllResults = r1 + r2 + r3 + r4 + r5;       // 55
-        console.log("Total of first two function results is " + totalOfAllResults);
+        console.log("Total of all function results is " + totalOfAllResults);
     });

-JavaScript also has a Promise object (see [MDN](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise))).
-These are not supported in IE but polyfills are available.
+JavaScript also has a Promise object (see [MDN](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)).
+However, it is not supported in IE, although polyfills are available.

 <hr />